garyldavis/FBref-Big-5-League-Merge/README.md

 # FBref-Big-5-League-Merge

-# run all 8 scrape scrape files
+Run all 8 scrape scrape files

+then

-# run the Big5 merge file
+Run the Big5 merge file